amosavian/LocaleManager/README.md

 ### Show available localizations to user

 Your app should provide localizations' list to user.
 You can fetch list of available localizations according to your project by:

 ```swift
 let languages = LocaleManager.availableLocalizations
 ```

-Now `languages` variable is a dictionary, If you don't have any localization, the dictionary will be `["Base": "Base"]`, all other localizations will be added after.
+Now `languages` variable is a dictionary.
+If you don't have any localization, the dictionary will be `["Base": "Base"]`, all other localizations will be added after.

 You must pass dictionary's key to `LocaleManager`'s methods, while dictionary values are localized name of corresponding key.
 E.g. "de" will be "German" for English environment while it will be "Deutsch" in German environment.

 When user selected a localization, follow next step.